Italian Pork Chops (Prosciutto, Arugula, Mozzarella)

 Instructions

-- Heat the olive oil over medium heat in a large skillet, then add the prosciutto.
+- Heat the olive oil over medium heat in a large skillet, then add the 3 slices prosciutto.

 - Cook until the prosciutto is crispy.
 Remove and set aside.

-- Season the pork chops with salt and pepper, then cook, flipping, until golden brown and cooked through (140F).
+- Season 6 pork loin chops with salt and pepper, then cook, flipping, until golden brown and cooked through (140°F).
 This should take only 3 minutes per side, but will depend on thickness of chops.

-- Remove the pork and top with mozzarella slices – keep warm in tented tinfoil, or place in the oven under “warm” temperature.
+- Remove the pork and top with 8 ounces fresh mozzarella cut into thin slices – keep warm in tented tinfoil, or place in the oven under "warm" temperature.

-- In the same skillet, add the garlic, tomatoes and cook until tomatoes begin to soften, scraping the skillet to get up all the delicious brown bits.
+- In the same skillet, add the 2 minced garlic cloves, 2-3 large chopped tomatoes and cook until tomatoes begin to soften, scraping the skillet to get up all the delicious brown bits.

-- Add the arugula, and toss until the arugula wilts.
+- Add 2 cups baby arugula, and toss until the arugula wilts.
 Season with a little salt and pepper.

-- Add the balsamic vinegar and cook 1 more minute.
+- Add 2 tablespoons balsamic vinegar and cook 1 more minute.

 To Serve